UniversityOfPlymouth-Electronics/Embedded-Systems/level6/thread_abstractions.md

 The queue is backed by a fixed size (bounded) array.
 Data that is “put” in one end are added to the queue.
 If the queue is full, the put function will return an error code indicating that there are no more free resources.

 The consumer end will “get” samples from the queue.
-For an empty queue, this is blocking, although a timeout can be applied.
+For an empty queue, this is blocking if a timeout is specified.
+There are non-blocking versions as well.

 A key feature of this object is that the API for the message queue is both thread and interrupt safe.

 A limitation of this object is that it can only send 32-bit integers.
 These can be integer values, or more often **pointers**.
 In the case of the latter, further support is needed for thread-safe access to shared memory.
 See the entry on memory pools.

-In the next task, you will sample an analogue signal (convert a voltage to a number) at constant intervals using a timer interrupt.
+In the next task, you will send data at constant intervals using a timer interrupt.
 This interrupt (producer) will pass the data to a thread (consumer) via a message queue.
 The thread will get data from the queue and write it to the terminal.
 We will examine the impact of blocking in both the producer and consumer.

 | TASK-380 | Message Queues |
 | --- | --- |